 Despite that difference, the two seem very much cut from the same cloth.
 Their names even appear to come from the same source – the Proto-Germanic word Nerthuz, meaning something close to “vigorous” or “strong.”

-In chapter 40 of his Germania, Tacitus describes the ritual procession of a chariot containing the presence of Nerthus which visits multiple communities until the priest feels the goddess is tired of human company and the chariot returns to the unspecified island which contained her sacred grove.
-Tacitus wrote this account in the 1st Century, yet these processions of ritual carts were continuing well into the Viking Age, and Njord and his children were all associated with them (Njord was even called the “god of wagons” in some translations of the Skáldskaparmál), providing yet another link between the two gods.
+In chapter 40 of his Germania, Tacitus describes the ritual procession of a chariot containing the presence of Nerthus which visits multiple communities until the priest feels the goddess is tired of human company and the chariot returns to the unspecified island which contains her sacred grove.
+Tacitus wrote this account in the 1st Century, yet these processions of ritual carts continued well into the Viking Age, and Njord and his children were all associated with them (Njord was even called the “god of wagons” in some translations of the Skáldskaparmál), providing yet another link between the two gods.

 The Long-Lost Sister